cncf/foundation/source-available-recommendations.md

 The forked project’s ongoing maintenance could potentially be managed (1) within CNCF; (2) within a [separate open collaboration project under the Linux Foundation](https://www.linuxfoundation.org/projects); or (3) as part of a fully-separate community effort.

-If the fork would be part of the existing CNCF project which uses it, then it would need to comply with the IP policy from the [CNCF Charter].
-Similarly, if it would be set up as its own CNCF project, it would also be subject to CNCF’s standard processes for onboarding new projects.
+If the fork would be part of the existing CNCF project which uses it, then it would need to comply with the IP policy from the [CNCF Charter] and be recorded as a sub-project subject to the CNCF project's existing governance processes.
+Similarly, if it would be set up as its own CNCF project, it would also be subject to CNCF’s standard processes for onboarding new projects; [initiating an application to join the CNCF](https://github.com/cncf/toc/tree/main/process).

 If the maintained fork would be a new project under the Linux Foundation, then it would likely need to be set up with its own governance structure and charter as with other LF-supported projects.